Farm Management Deposit account

 1. The taxation position described is general in nature and should not be relied upon as a complete or definitive statement of the law and its application to your circumstances; and it does not constitute tax advice.
 Westpac recommends you obtain specific tax and financial advice on your own position from suitably qualified advisers before opening an FMD account.

-*Note: You will have to invest for a minimum of 12 months to receive the tax deferral (except in certain circumstances).
+2. Note: You will have to invest for a minimum of 12 months to receive the tax deferral (except in certain circumstances).